 I think you get the point.

-To give you an idea of what credits you could expect to earn at a major university, here is what University of Florida will accept (and what scores are required).
 Most schools keep a list of CLEP exams they will accept tucked away somewhere on their web sites or in their college catalogs.
 But it’s not something they openly advertise.
 We don’t want to interrupt the tuition gravy train now, do we?
 Well, yes, actually we do.